SinaHonari/RCN/README.md

 ------------------------------------

 # Citation

-If you use this code please cite: <br />
+If you use this code please consider citing our paper:

-Sina Honari, Jason Yosinski, Pascal Vincent, Christopher Pal, Recombinator Networks: Learning Coarse-to-Fine Feature Aggregation, in IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2016.
+* Sina Honari, Jason Yosinski, Pascal Vincent, Christopher Pal.
+[Recombinator Networks: Learning Coarse-to-Fine Feature Aggregation](http://arxiv.org/pdf/1511.07356v2), in IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2016.

+Bibtex:

+    @inproceedings{nguyen2015deep,
+    title={Recombinator Networks: Learning Coarse-to-Fine Feature Aggregation},
+    author={Honari, Sina and Yosinski, Jason and Vincent, Pascal and Pal, Christopher}, booktitle={Computer Vision and Pattern Recognition (CVPR), 2016 IEEE Conference on}, year={2016},
+    organization={IEEE}
+    }

+## License

-* The source code or its binary should not be used for any commercial product without prior knowledge of the authors.
+The source code or its binary should not be used for any commercial product without prior knowledge of the authors.

 ------------------------------------
 # Setting up and traning the models